Jagan-18/Docker_End-To_End_Notes/Docker_Interview_Questions.md

 3. **Run the Docker Container**:
    - Once the image is built, I use the **docker run** command to create and run a **container** from the image.
 This starts the application inside the container.

+- Docker images act as a instructions to build a docker container.
+It can be compared to a snapshot in a VM.

 4. **Push to a Registry**:
    - Finally, if everything works well, I push the image to an external registry like **Docker Hub** or **Quay.io** using the **docker push** command.
 This allows the image to be shared and used for deployments.

 ---